![]() |

 PLEASE NOTE

-Despite my best intentions, I am often very slow to respond to
+Despite my best intentions, I am usually very

 Australia and elsewhere in Australia, and to a lesser extent, England.
 Many